Instead of fighting with the

 c.Positions(2) = 0.335

 c.Positions(3) = 1

 Don't forget to recompile before opening the main form on the test project.

 That's it for now.
 I'm gonna have a diet Pepsi!

 - July 04, 2011: Updated download file.

 Eduardo Oliveira graduated in Computer Systems Analysis in Rio de Janeiro - Brazil in 1990.

 He has been working as Programmer Analyst since.

-In 2001 immigrated to Canada and today lives in Calgary and works with .NET and SQL server/Sybase, developing Client/Server applications and ASP.NET server controls for CMS.
+In 2001 immigrated to Canada and today lives in Calgary and works with .NET and SQL server, developing desktop and web applications.